Skip to main content

 Mechanical backflow preventers have internal seals, springs, and moving parts that are subject to fouling, wear, or fatigue.
 Also, mechanical backflow preventers and air gaps can be by-passed.
 Therefore, all backflow preventers have to be tested periodically to ensure that they are functioning properly.
 A visual check of air gaps is sufficient, but mechanical backflow preventers have to be tested by a State certified backflow specialist, with properly calibrated gauge equipment.
 To obtain a list of State certified testers either call us or click on the State of Utah page of available backflow testers above.

-What ares of my home need protection from backflow?
+What areas of my home need protection from backflow?

 • Fire Suppression Systems